grem11n/blog/content/post/nvim-en.md

 {{< figure src="/img/posts/nvim/wide-screen.png" >}}

 This layout works very well for me, but it comes with a notable disadvantage: You have only 1/3 of the display space for your terminal, aligned vertically.
-This is completely fine for regular terminal usage, but maybe cumbersome for using a text editor.
+This is completely fine for regular terminal usage, but may be cumbersome for using a text editor.
 Even "not-that-long" lines can be broken into two lines and any built-in file manager becomes effectively useless.
 I want to occasionally have a wider space to write/check the source code, but I don't want to resize my iTerm2 app all the time.

 Why not use an IDE?
 A few reasons: in most cases, I don't need the whole power of an IDE.
 Second, I value consistency.
 I can SSH to almost any machine and it will have vi or at least installed.
 Third, muscle memory.
 For many years [Neo]Vim as my primary editor and I'm just getting super used to its commands and key bindings.
 I just don't see the point of learning this stuff once again.
 Of course, almost every IDE nowadays has some kind of a Vim-keybindings plugin, but the previous two arguments are still valid.

 This was the time to look at NeoVim GUIs once again.
-There are [quite a few implementations](https://github.com/neovim/neovim/wiki/Related-projects#gui), actually.
+There are [quite a few implementations](https://github.com/neovim/neovim/wiki/Related-projects#gui).
 Some of them are inactive or abandoned.
 Some others are written on top of the Electron framework (I am biased here).
 Others have random glitches on macOS.
 To be honest, the only GUI that worked for me is [neovim-qt](https://github.com/equalsraf/neovim-qt).
 It has some problems out of the box, but I managed to fix them.
-And now I am writing this article in order to not forget how.
+And now I am writing this article to not forget how.

 ## Basic NVim installation